-Around 80 per cent of your statement should relate to academic studies, work experience and how these contribute to your interest in and potential to do well on the course.
+Around 80% of your statement should relate to academic studies, work experience and how these contribute to your interest in the course and potential to do well.
 The rest can be used to cover extra-curricular activities.

-It is best to include specific examples of the activities and achievements that make you suitable for the course, and explanations of how these will help you to do well.
-Fewer more relevant examples are much better than a long list of your attributes and interests.
+When writing a personal statement for university it's best to include specific examples of activities and achievements that make you suitable for the course, and explanations of how these will help you to succeed.
+It's also preferable to select a few of the most relevant examples with details, rather than a long list of your attributes and interests.

 Your skills, achievements and experience should be explained in terms of relevance to your course.
 For example, if you are applying for a course in business with entrepreneurship, you should mention any work experience you gained in industry or any entrepreneurship competitions you entered.

 Admissions tutors will be looking for evidence of your interest in a subject.
-If you are applying to study languages, for example, you could mention your travel experiences.
-What is it about language in particular that interests you?
+If you are applying to study journalism, for example, you could mention your own media habits and preferences or your experience of blogging.

 Don’t waste words explaining why you haven’t done something.
 Focus on the positives.